© 2019 Baptist Health. All Rights Reserved.

 - Unpasteurized milk or juices.

-- Unpasteurized soft cheeses, such as brie and feta.
+- Unpasteurized soft cheeses, such as brie, feta and queso blanco.

 - Refrigerated smoked seafood or meat spreads.

 - Raw or undercooked meat, poultry and seafood.

 - Store-made chicken, egg or tuna salads.